 If you feel like your skin needs that extra moisture to really glow, run to your local supermarket and get the ingredients you need to make an all-natural, homemade mask for dry skin.
 Add this to your skincare regime - it will soften skin and help prevent signs of aging.

 Mix the ingredients in one small bowl and stir until you get a smooth paste-like consistency.
 You can start by adding only a portion of the oatmeal and then slowly add the rest to have better control over the consistency of the paste.

 After everything is nicely blended, clean your hands and apply it gently over the face.
 Cover your whole face, but avoid the area around the eyes.
 Let the mask sit for 10-15 minutes, and then rinse off with lukewarm water.

 Always finish the routine with a moisturizer.

-If you're feeling under stress, haven't slept right, or maybe you partied too hard the other night and now you're faced with big dark circles that make you look like a zombie, chamomile will come to the rescue.
+If you're feeling under stress, haven't slept right, or maybe you partied too hard the other night, and now you're faced with big dark circles, chamomile will come to the rescue.

-Make a tea and drink it.
+Make tea and drink it.
 It will help you from the inside out and improve your overall health.
 In the meantime, don't throw away the tea bags you used to make the tea with.
 Instead, let them dry a little and come to room temperature.
-When you feel they've reached room temperature and it’s pleasing to place them over the skin, you can apply them over your eyes and fest for 10 to 20 minutes.
+When you feel they've reached room temperature, apply each tea bag over your eyes and fest for 10 to 20 minutes.

 The chamomile will help your skin fight off oxidative stress and reduce inflammation.